-On November 20th the Carbon Trust led a workshop and a seminar in Hermosillo, Sonora with the cooperation of the CEDES.
+On October 10th the Carbon Trust led a workshop and a seminar in Villahermosa, Tabasco with the cooperation of the Secretariat of Wellbeing, Sustainability and Climate Change.

-More than 10 relevant actors attended to learn more about carbon taxes and the international experiences that currently exist.
-It was divided in two different parts: first, there were some presentations on what is to put a price a carbon, the relevance of a carbon tax for the federal government as well as for local jurisdictions.
+More than 60 relevant actors attended to learn more about carbon taxes and the international experiences that currently exist.
+It was divided in two different parts: first, there were some presentations on what is to put a price a carbon, the differences between an ETS system and a carbon tax, and relevant speakers talked about the experience of the creation of a carbon tax in Yucatan, and the functioning of the ETS system in Quebec.
+For the second part of the day the Carbon Trust conducted a seminar where it was presented the progress of the Roadmap in order to get feedback from the attendees.
+The Carbon Trust also organized a group exercise to apply the information that was presented on the first half of the day.